 The service account must also have a license for the backup of Public Folders.
 (One of the licenses mentioned above.)

-- Include the service account in all Conditional Access Policies
+(Optional) Add the service account to Conditional Access Policies

-The service account must be included in all Conditional Access policies before a connector is created.
-This will ensure that the authentication will meet all necessary requirements.
-After the initial setup, if there are changes to the CA policies or if the service account is assigned more CA policies, the connector will need to be reauthenticated.
+Remember, if there are any changes to the CA policies or if the service account is added to more policies after the initial connector setup, the connector will need to be reauthenticated.

 If you want to back up Public Folders, ensure that the service account has Owner level permissions on all folders.